roinaveiro/roinaveiro.github.io/_teaching/2019_APRES.md

 location: "Madrid, Spain"
 ---

-I taught Applications of Stochastic Processes to maths and economics undergraduates during the spring semesters of years 2019 and 2020.
+I taught Applications of Stochastic Processes to undergraduates on maths and economics during the spring semesters of years 2019 and 2020.
 All the material (in spanish) is available [here](/files/apres.pdf)!